Introduction to Event Based Architectures

 Where we have a little bit of everything:

-• Producers, like the Backend component that reacts to the user actions and creates events.
+component that reacts to the user actions and creates events. - Consumers, like

-• Components that consume and produce like Component A and Component B that read the events, process them and create other kind of events.
+that read the events, process them and create other kind of events. - And even a

 The main takeaway is that you can build a very effective system if you successfully design it using your business events.